2niknatan/killercodacheck/KubiScan/step2.md

 ## Scanning Risky Subjects

-The pod `mypod` was marked as CRITICAL because of a service account named “kubiscan-sa”, but we want to understand why this service account is privileged.
+The pod `mypod` was marked as CRITICAL because of a service account named `kubiscan-sa`, but we want to understand why this service account is privileged.

 To scan risky subject run the following command:
 `kubiscan -rs -ns default`